Dedicated comparison page

 • Base rewards on non-bonus spending are relatively modest

-Its strongest earning category is Travel at 3%, backed by 1% on general spending.
+Its strongest earning category is Travel-portal at 10%, backed by 1% on general spending.
 It also avoids foreign transaction fees.

 Best for: People focused on travel rewards who can justify a $95 annual fee and who typically have good to excellent credit.